• Motherhood

 the morning chore block begins here.

-Pots are watered, washing hung that was started on delay start the night before, animals fed.
+Pots are watered, washing hung that was started on delay start the night before, and animals are fed.

-The children clean their room, make their beds, and clean the eating and living areas.
+The children clean their rooms, make their beds, and clean the eating and living areas.
 I stack the dishwasher, wipe benches and then we begin the next block in my day.

 My pre-dinner block contains: